Quick Definition

 5. Select your growth stage: Ideal VPD ranges differ at each stage.
 Clones and seedlings need much lower VPD than flowering plants.
 Match your current stage for an accurate recommendation.

-6. Click Calculate: The tool shows your Leaf VPD (the most accurate) and Air VPD, compares both to your stage’s ideal range, and gives you a specific action to take if you are outside the zone.
+6. Click Calculate: The tool shows your Leaf VPD (most accurate) and Air VPD, compares both to your stage’s ideal range, and gives you a specific action to take if you’re outside the zone.
+Copy or share the result for easy logging.

 Crop Seedling (kPa) Vegetative (kPa) Flowering / Fruiting (kPa)